owneraio/finp2p-tezos-adapter/specs/hold.md

 #### Spec

-Calling `release` will remove the hold (if no amount is provided or if the amount is the one of the hold) or decrement the hold, effectively returning the held tokens to the original user.
+Calling `rollback` will remove the hold (if no amount is provided or if the amount is the one of the hold) or decrement the hold, effectively returning the held tokens to the original user.

 When provided, `token_id` and `src` must match the one of the hold.

-If the `amount` is smaller than the amount of the hold (it cannot be greater), then the hold remains active, but is decremented by the released amount.
-In this case we talk about a _partial release_ of the tokens.
+If the `amount` is smaller than the amount of the hold (it cannot be greater), then the hold remains active, but is decremented by the rollbackd amount.
+In this case we talk about a _partial rollback_ of the tokens.

 ### `execute`